krakend/krakend-documentation/backends/amqp.md

 The following configurations demonstrate both the **consumer** and the **producer** to create the whole publish/susbcribe pattern.

 # Consumer
-The consumer retrieves messages from the queue when a KrakenD endpoint is plugged to its AMQ backend.
+The consumer retrieves messages from the queue when a KrakenD endpoint is plugged to its AMQP backend.
 The needed configuration is as follows:

 		"backend": [
 			{